xonsh/xonsh/docs/tutorial_macros.rst

     x = "['x', 'y']"
     y = '{1: 1, 2: 3}'

-Hopefully now you see the big picture.
+Hopefully, now you see the big picture.

 Writing Function Macros
 =======================
-Though any function (or callable) can be used as a macro, this functionality is probably most useful if the function was designed to be used as a macro.
+Though any function (or callable) can be used as a macro, this functionality is probably most useful if the function was *designed* as a macro.
+There are two aspects

+globals, locals